 Last Name: First Name: Middle:

 Home Phone: Cell Phone: E-Mail:

-Gender: Female Male Date of Birth (mm/dd/yyyy): Race/Ethnicity:
+Gender: Date of Birth (mm/dd/yyyy): Race/Ethnicity:

+Female Male

 Current Address:

 City: State: Zip Code:

 Permanent Address (if different from above):

 City: State: Zip Code:

-Check one of the following: ☐ U.S Citizen ☐ Legal Alien Resident of U.S. ☐ None Are you currently Yes ☐ Yes ☐ No Yes y in high school or pursuing your GED?
+Check one of the following: Are you current tly in high school or pursuing your GED?

+U.S Citizen Yes

+Legal Alien Resident of U.S. None □ No

-ame of your current School: Current GPA:
+Name of your current School: Current GPA:

 School Address:

 Name of College/University you have been accepted to and/or will be attending:

 Major/Program:

 Degree you are seeking: Associate BA/BS Masters PhD/Doctorate Other:

-What year of schooling are you in: ☐First Year ☐ Sophomore ☐ Junior ☐ Senior
+What year of schooling are you in: First Year Sophomore Junior Senior

 Will you be a Fulltime Student: Yes No

+Name this HAEF Scholarship are you applying for?

 Have you been awarded other scholarships or financial assistance?
 (If yes, please list them):

 Print Name: Signature: Date:

+Disclaimer: By signing this application n Lunderstand that th e information pro ovided is true to the best of my knowledge

 Disclaimer: By signing this application I understand that the information provided is true to the best of my knowledge.
 HAEF reserve the right to verify information submitted on the successful candidate's application.
-In addition, the views and opinions expressed by individuals and/or businesses featured in our scholarships do not necessary represent the views of the Hmong American Education Fund.
+In addition, the views

+and opinions expressed by individuals and/or businesses featured in our scholarships do not necessary represent the views of the Hmong American Education Fund.